tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 I walked out of my cabin here in the outskirts of Louisiana.
-As I was prepared for hunting crawfish because right now it is that season. from bringing a Cooler, to a net and with other necessary items.
-And of course I gotta put some fuel in my boat's engine..
-Since it's better to do it at night.
+As I was prepared for hunting crawfish Since today is that season. from bringing a Cooler, to a net and with other necessary items.
+And of course I gotta put some fuel in my boat's engine.
+Since, it's better to do it at night.
 But holy shit, it's hotter than the devil's ass out here.
 And as I was about to drive my boat straight into the bayou , the engine suddenly got 86'd.
 There I begin to start paddling' my boat, cause that crawfish ain't gonna catch themselves.
 But what I do know is that it Is going to be a big surprise for the folks back home.

  But!
-I Sometimes I wonder why I am still a fisherman.
+Sometimes I wonder why I am still a fisherman.
 The catch is getting hard out here in the bayou.
 I mean, I haven't seen any big catfish, bass, or bowfin in weeks.
 Heck!
 I haven't seen a goddamn gator out here.
 But then I spotted a log cabin.
 With so many boats in front.

 And why so many boats?
 Though it is weird seeing all them here at night.
 I know it's none of my business.
 But!
 Curiosity has always gotten the best of me.
 And since I have been in these parts before.
 But never in my life where i saw all of these boats docked here at night.
 Especially in an isolated area.
 But why this wooden log cabin.
 It got me thinking.
 I remember that this cabin hasn't been used in ages.
 And now seeing all these boats here makes me suspicious.